Welcome to the site providing help and advice for state and independent school students, from the UK and overseas,

-AS and IB grades, and admissions tests scores, are one of the major determinants of success; but a coherent personal narrative, introduced by the personal statement and then complemented by a strong interview performance, may tip the balance.
+Exam grades, and admissions tests scores, are one of the major determinants of success, but a coherent personal narrative, introduced by the personal statement and then complemented by a strong interview performance, may tip the balance.

 My second piece of advice to Oxbridge candidates is to avoid becoming a 'factory-farmed' applicant.

-The new Cambridge application tests will be tailored to each subject and be taken either before or during the candidate's visit to Cambridge for their interview.
+The Cambridge application tests are tailored to each subject and are taken either before or during the candidate's visit to Cambridge for their interview.

-Most of the new at-interview Cambridge admissions tests will be an hour long and most pre-interview assessments will be two hours.
+Most of the new at-interview Cambridge admissions tests are an hour long and most pre-interview assessments are two hours.

-The new pre-interview admissions tests will be scheduled to coincide with existing admissions test to the University of Oxford.
+The pre-interview admissions tests coincide with admissions test to the University of Oxford, late October/early November.